How do evening courses work?

 Got a question?

-If you have a question or need advice about our courses, get in touch with the learning team by email [email protected] or phone (+44) 01603 877177 between our working hours of 9am – 5pm BST, Monday to Friday.
+If you have a question or need advice about our courses, get in touch with the learning team by email [email protected] or phone (+44) 01603 877177 between our working hours of 9am–5pm UK time, Monday to Friday.